封装和封装库

 Every footprint has a component type: SMD, Through hole, or Unspecified.
 A footprint’s type affects KiCad’s behavior in a few ways:

-• DRC will report footprints containing pads that do not match the parent footprint’s type, for example SMD pads in a through hole footprint.
+DRC will report footprints containing pads that do not match the parent footprint’s type, for example through hole pads in an SMD footprint.

 If not in schematic is checked, KiCad will not expect the footprint to correspond to a symbol in the schematic.
 When updating a PCB from the schematic, KiCad will ordinarily remove footprints that don’t have corresponding symbols according to the delete footprints with no symbols setting.
 However, such footprints will not be deleted when they have not in schematic set.